Personalized Programs for Your Group

-Center staff regularly work with community-based organizations; religious groups; and charter, district, and independent schools to develop customized programs.
-Our programs focus on helping youth develop social-emotional skills (self-awareness, self-management, social awareness, relationship skills, and responsible decision making skills) and 21st Century skills (cooperation, creativity, critical-thinking, and collaboration), and help groups build climate and culture and a strong sense of team.
-We also provide STEM and Diversity & Inclusion programmings as well as programs for scouts.
+Our “Campus in the Woods” offers 264-acres of opportunity for hands-on experiential learning.
+Center staff regularly work with community-based organizations; religious groups; and charter, district, and independent schools to develop personalized programming.
+PBC programs help youth develop social-emotional skills and 21st century skills, and assist organized groups build climate, culture, and a strong sense of team.
+Social emotional learning includes self-awareness, self-management, social awareness, relationship skills, and responsible decision-making skills, while 21st Century skills incorporate cooperation, creativity, critical-thinking, and collaboration.
 While our programs are designed for youth going into fifth grade through college, we can accommodate younger students upon request.

-We use our 264-acres as a laboratory for our work along with several fields and a number of challenge course elements for problem-solving work, two ropes courses, a climbing wall, and a dam rappel.
-We also have an environmental center for STEM work and a Library for reading, journaling, and reflection.
+Several fields and a number of challenge course elements offer additional opportunities for unique problem-solving work, along with several ropes courses, a climbing wall, and a dam rappel.
+We also have a stream, lake, and waterfall to explore, along with a newly revitalized environmental education center for S.T.E.A.M. work, and a library for reading, journaling, and reflection.

 We work in small groups of 10-12 students plus one of your adult chaperones and one of our facilitators.
 Our carefully trained and certified facilitators lead nearly all activities during the day, while your staff are in charge of youth overnight in the cabins.
 While we do not have a nurse on our campus, most of our staff are trained Wilderness First Responders.
-We also have a culinary school trained chef who oversees our food service operations.
+We also have a culinary school-trained chef who leads our food service operations.

 Our Facilitators, Ropes & Challenge Courses, Historic Buildings, and Pristine Site Can Help Your Group: